Filo6699/framebuffer-drawing/README.md

 # FrameBuffer Drawing

-A small graphics library with direct interacting with the linux framebuffer (`/dev/fbx`) Temporarily uses `Pillow` to be able to save framebuffer contains.
+A small graphics library with direct interacting with the Linux framebuffer (`/dev/fbx`) Temporarily uses `Pillow` to be able to save framebuffer contains.

+Works only on Linux, obviously.

 Might have memory leaks as a bonus!